ghoulmann/cs-curriculum/year_2.rst

 * given a problem, manipulate strings to generate programmed verbal output;
 * given a problem, select and use appropriate data types to program a solution;
 * Characterize and use simple (1-dimensional) data structures.
+* Code fluently in a text-based paradigm confisting of several classes and interaction objects.
+(College Board)
+* Demonstrate familiarity with, and be able to use, standard library classes (College Board, modified)